 Examples of expenses you can claim are textbooks, stationery, student union fees, student services and amenities fees, the decline in value of your computer and certain course fees.

 You cannot claim a deduction for travel from your home to your normal place of education and back.

-Self-education expenses calculator
+Use our Self-education expenses calculator to help you work out your deduction

 Step 1: Election expenses